The Health Research Council (HRC) plays a pivotal role in ensuring New Zealand health research is ethical and safe.

 A third function of the DMCC is to provide apprenticeship-style training in data monitoring to leading clinical researchers and biostatisticians from New Zealand.
 This approach is recommended internationally as the optimal way of maintaining an experienced data monitoring workforce.

-- Dr Andrew Moore, Department of Philosophy, University of Otago
+- Dr Ben Hudson - Department of Primary Care and Clinical Simulation, University of Otago Christchurch

 Committee Secretary: Lana Lon - Project Manager, Ethics